shoelace-style/shoelace/docs/tutorials/integrating-with-laravel.md

 # Integrating with Laravel

 This page explains how to integrate Shoelace with a [Laravel](https://laravel.com) app using a local Webpack bundle.

-This is a community-maintained document.
-For questions about this integration, please [ask the community](/resources/community).
+?> This is a community-maintained document.
+Please [ask the community](/resources/community) if you have questions about this integration.
+You can also [suggest improvements](https://github.com/shoelace-style/shoelace/blob/next/docs/tutorials/integrating-with-laravel.md) to make it better.

 ## Requirements